kimpham54/Leaflet.Canvas-Flowmap-Layer/README.md

 **Important!**

 This is a LeafletJS port of [sarahbellum/Canvas-Flowmap-Layer](https://www.github.com/sarahbellum/Canvas-Flowmap-Layer), which was originally written for the ArcGIS API for JavaScript.
 Go there to learn more!
-You can also read [this blog post announcement](https://cerebellumaps.wordpress.com/2017/04/20/flow-mapping-with-leaflet/).

 View our [**presentation at NACIS 2017**](https://www.youtube.com/watch?v=cRPx-BfBtv0).